Ally Brooke: Personal life

 Brooke is a Christian and had stated that she would remain a virgin until marriage.
 In 2018, Brooke said that she had a Spanish tutor.

-Brooke has cited Selena as her greatest influence.
+Brooke has cited Selena, Gloria Estefan, Bruno Mars, Justin Timberlake, Jennifer Lopez, Shakira, Beyoncé, Whitney Houston, Mariah Carey, Lady Gaga, Adele, and Celine Dion as her greatest influences.

 On December 18, 2023, Brooke and her longtime boyfriend Will Bracey got engaged in New York City.
 Bracey proposed at a New York City art gallery night with a ring designed in Turkey by a private jeweler, according to a press release.
 The couple were married on May 3, 2025.

 Philanthropy

-With Fifth Harmony, Brooke was involved with charities DoSomething.org and the Ryan Seacrest Foundation.
+With Fifth Harmony, Brooke was involved with charities DoSomething and the Ryan Seacrest Foundation.
 She has also participated in activities by the ASPCA.
 Brooke is the Celebrity Ambassador for March of Dimes, a nonprofit organization working to prevent premature birth, birth defects and infant mortality.
 In December 2016, she took part in a toy drive in her hometown, San Antonio, benefiting children at local hospitals.